- Written by Dr.Mehmet Demircioglu

 Before going to sleep, avoid anything that increases sweating, friction, bleeding risk, or careless movement.
 The night routine should be quiet and predictable.
 The more stimulated and uncomfortable you are, the harder it becomes to stay in a protected position.

-Avoid heavy exercise before bed in the early recovery period.
+Avoid heavy exercise after a hair transplant before bed in the early recovery period.
 Exercise can increase sweating and make the scalp feel more irritated.
-If you are unsure when to return to training, my page on exercises after hair transplant explains why timing and intensity matter.
+If you are unsure when to return to training, use the exercise article for activity timing and follow the wider aftercare rules from your clinic.

 Avoid sexual activity in the very early period if it creates sweating, pressure, or accidental contact with the scalp.
-This is not about moral advice.
-It is about protecting the recipient area from friction and heat.
-I explain this more directly in my article on sex after hair transplant.
+The point is not moral advice.
+It is about protecting the recipient area from friction and heat, which is the same pressure-and-friction rule that applies to sex after hair transplant.

 Avoid hot rooms when possible.
 Heat can increase sweating, swelling, and discomfort.
-If the weather is very warm, plan the room carefully and keep the bedding light, because a sweaty pillow can tempt the patient to rub or adjust the scalp repeatedly.
+If the weather is very warm, plan the room carefully and keep the bedding light, because a sweaty pillow can tempt you to rub or adjust the scalp repeatedly.

 Season also matters for recovery comfort.
-My article on hair transplant in summer or winter explains why heat, sweating, sun exposure, and travel plans can change the practical experience after surgery.
+Heat, sweating, sun exposure, and travel plans can change the practical experience after surgery, especially when judging hair transplant in summer or winter.

 Avoid sleeping with pets or small children near the head in the first nights if there is any chance of accidental contact.
-I say this practically, not dramatically.
+This is practical, not dramatic.
 The first week is not the time to test your reflexes.

 Avoid complicated pillow arrangements that collapse during the night.
 Two stable supports are usually better than five soft pillows that shift and make the neck uncomfortable.

 Finally, avoid late night panic searching.
-I understand the temptation, but it often makes patients more anxious and less able to rest.
+The temptation is real, but it often makes you more anxious and less able to rest.
 If you have a real concern, take a clear photo in good light and contact the clinic instead of reading frightening stories until morning.

 When can I sleep without worrying so much?

-Most patients can sleep with much less worry after day 10, provided the recipient area is healing well, the scabs are controlled, and there has been no trauma.
-This does not mean you should scratch, rub, or sleep face down aggressively.
+Most people can sleep with much less worry after day 10, provided the recipient area is healing well, the scabs are controlled, and there has been no trauma.
+Do not read this as you should scratch, rub, or sleep face down aggressively.
 It means the highest risk period has usually passed.

-By this stage, the patient often feels more comfortable socially as well.
+By this stage, you may feel more comfortable socially as well.
 The early swelling and fear begin to settle.
-The scalp still needs care, but the recovery starts to feel more normal.
+The scalp still needs attention, but the recovery starts to feel more normal.

-I want patients to understand that caution should gradually become confidence.
+Caution should gradually soften as healing becomes stable.
 If you remain terrified every night after the first 10 days despite normal healing, speak with your clinic.
 Sometimes reassurance is part of good aftercare.

 Do not confuse careful recovery with obsession.
-Obsession makes patients inspect every hair and every scab.
+Obsession makes you inspect every hair and every scab.
 Careful recovery follows instructions and lets the body heal.

 If you are using cosmetic products later to feel more confident, remember that timing matters.
-My article on hair fibers after hair transplant explains why early product use and friction should be handled cautiously.
+Early product use and friction should be handled cautiously, especially when judging hair fibers after hair transplant.

-The practical message is calm.
+For most patients, the plan is clear.
 Protect your sleep position for the first 7 to 10 nights, avoid rubbing the recipient area, and return to normal sleep gradually when healing supports it.
-That is how I would want a patient to think about it.

-After the first 10 days, the patient should still use common sense.
+After the first 10 days, still use common sense.
 If the scalp is irritated, if scabs remain unusually firm, or if the clinic has given specific instructions because of the case, follow those instructions instead of forcing the calendar.

 Sleeping normally should feel like a gradual return, not a celebration that makes you careless.
-The best recovery is usually quiet.
-Nothing dramatic happens because the patient protects the scalp early and then slowly returns to normal habits.
+The best recovery is quiet.
+Nothing dramatic happens because you protect the scalp early and then slowly return to normal habits.

 If you are unsure, ask your clinic with a clear photo rather than guessing.
-A calm question is always better than a nervous mistake made at midnight.
+A clear question is always better than a nervous mistake made at midnight.
 Good sleep should support healing, not become another source of fear.
-That is the balance I want patients to reach safely.
-That matters now.
+That balance matters more than perfect stillness.